 Top 3 Issues

-Facing the Construction Industry in Australia
+IN the Construction Industry in Australia

 The construction industry in Australia, just like in many other countries is facing several challenges that keep company owners.
 Such a company takes heavy investment to build.

-When you pass by a construction site and see that heavy construction equipment like those huge yellow asphalt mixers, tipper trucks, forklifts, bulldozers, concrete mixers, and compactors, what do you see in your mind?
+When you pass by a construction site and see that heavy construction equipment like those huge yellow asphalt mixers, tipper trucks, forklifts, bulldozers, concrete mixers and compactors, what do you see in your mind?
 You must picture so much money heaped somewhere within those branded companies, right?
 Well, as it turns out, that is not always the case.
 If you are planning to start a construction company, want to invest in one, or you are facing some challenges and want to see whether you are the only one, you are in the right place.

 The construction industry in Australia, just like in many other countries is facing several challenges that keep company owners and other stakeholders awake many a night.
 Such a company takes heavy investment to build.
 It would be a lie to say that there are no profits made otherwise new companies would not be started every so often.
-On the other hand, stakeholders think business would be better if the challenges faced were minimized; that is, they would make more profits.
+On the other hand, stakeholders think business would be better if the challenges faced were minimised; that is, they would make more profits.

 In this article, we seek to look into three key problems facing the industry.
 Here we go…